written by Sarah Bueter

 Afterward, once the paperwork is stuffed back into manila envelopes, we take off, often at a frantic march through streams of nameless passengers much more relaxed than us.
 As many of our guests are released with no shoelaces, we form a frenzy of flopping feet.

 Everyone knows nothing is more stressful than arriving late and breathless to an airport gate.
 But joy, this sense of joy!

 More often than not, the arrival at the correct gate accumulates in an overwhelming need for one, big breath.
 So we take it.
-The moment is held, and soaked, and experienced.
+The moment is held, soaked, and experienced.
 It culminates and we take a big breath to let it out.
 There is time: time to be at the gate and dawdle for a few minutes, to ease any lingering worries or concerns before boarding.
-We take time, because nothing is more important than being present.
+We take time because nothing is more important than being present.

 Simone Weil writes, “Attention, taken to its highest degree, is the same thing as prayer.”

 Simone Weil writes, “Attention, taken to its highest degree, is the same thing as prayer.”
 Being present and attentive to the people we accompany is a gift of living prayers.
-It is simultaneously an unceasing celebration of migrants’ freedom and an ongoing petition for change in the unjust U.S. migration system.
+It is simultaneously an unceasing celebration of migrants’ freedom and an ongoing petition for a change in the unjust U.S. migration system.

 Last week while accompanying an Ecuadorian through terminal B, we overheard a suave stranger in the crowd of airport passengers boast to his companion how easily and constantly he traveled through Ecuador.
 What a strange reality to find ourselves in the same terminal with so vastly different realities: one man escaping his country, and another traversing it freely.